Running a Provar CI Task in Azure DevOps Pipelines

 To enable continuous integration, edit your pipeline job and select the Triggers tab.
 You can check the Continuous Integration flag to make the job run whenever your VCS branch is updated.
 We also recommend checking the Batch changes option if you want to optimize your pipeline so that it’s not running for each separate commit.

-You can also use the Pull Request option if you want to invoke your CI process when a Pull Request is made.
-This is useful for validating when a developer has changes pending for review and you want to run a set of Provar unit or smoke tests.
+You can also use the Pull Request option to invoke your CI process when a Pull Request is made.
+This is useful for validating when a developer has changes pending for review, and you want to run a set of Provar unit or smoke tests.

 Schedule the Regression Job

 In addition to running a CI process, it’s usually best practice to configure a nightly build to execute a full regression pack.
-You should do this on a separate pipeline to the CI job as you’ll most likely be executing a test pack that takes hours instead of minutes.
+It would be best if you did this on a separate pipeline to the CI job, as you’ll most likely execute a test pack that takes hours instead of minutes.
 You will also almost certainly wish to execute this on a different branch of your repository to the CI job.

 Executing Provar Tests using YAML file on Linux

-If you are trying to configure a job using a YAML file, the steps will be little different but the concepts remain the same.
+If you try configuring a job using a YAML file, the steps will differ slightly, but the concepts remain the same.

 Below is a sample YAML file that includes the following commands: